USF-HII/usf-hii.github.io/pages/hii-rc/interact.md

 who are utilizing the system for its core functionality.

-In order to provide the best of both worlds, HII maintains a special partition, `hii-interactive` which provides interactive sessions on a high-performance compute node.
+In order to provide the best of both worlds, HII maintains a special partition, `hii-interactive` which provides real-time sessions on a high-performance compute node.

 ---